-Somehow I missed the part where products, especially non-timber forest products, can be used as instruments for forest conservation.
-And how local government agencies such as the Provincial Economic Development and Investment Center can play a role in alleviating poverty while conserving forest timber resources.
+Somehow, I missed the part where products, especially non-timber forest products, can be used as instruments for forest conservation.
+And how local government agencies such as the Provincial Economic Development and Investment Center (Pedic) can play a role in alleviating poverty while conserving forest timber resources.

 Last year, Negros Occidental made waves during the Panaad Festival where an NTFP made its debut: bamboo.

-Said Rafael Coscolluela, the provincial consultant on investment and promotions, trade and export development, “The market potential for products made from bamboo as raw material for processing is billions of dollars.”
+Former governor Rafael Coscolluela, the provincial consultant on investment and promotions, trade and export development, said, “The market potential for products made from bamboo as raw material for processing is billions of dollars.”

 As a biodiversity-based resource, bamboo can serve as an alternative to wood resources, now strictly protected under a nationwide total ban on the utilization of Philippine hardwoods.